holochain/holochain/docs/specs/src/hwp_1_intro.md

 coordination demand the property of anti-fragility, that is, they must perform better under perturbation[^antifragile].
-Coordination happens in the context of fundamentally dynamic environments in which the coordinating elements are changed by the fact of their coordination.
-Coordination is a co-evolutionary context.
+Coordination happens in the context of fundamentally dynamic environments in which the coordinating elements are changed by the fact of their coordination; that is, coordination is a co-evolutionary context.
 We claim by this axiom that what meets the challenge of anti-fragility in such contexts is composable sub-systems, in which the composition comes out of a grammar that embodies the